DCU-NLG/dcu-nlg.github.io/_posts/papers/2023-04-21-data-to-text-generation-for-severely-under-resourced-languages-with-gpt-3.5-a-bit-of-help-needed-from-google-translate.md

 ---
-title: 'Data-to-text generation for severely under-resourced languages with gpt-3.5:
+title: 'Data-to-text generation for severely under-resourced languages with GPT-3.5:
-  A bit of help needed from google translate'
+  A bit of help needed from Google Translate'
 venue: arXiv preprint arXiv:2308.09957, 2023
 names: M Lorandi, A Belz
 tags: ''